 International registration (Madrid Protocol)

-Register your trade mark abroad and obtain protection in one or more countries in a single application.
+International Trade Mark Registration is the process where you register your trade mark abroad and obtain protection in one or more countries in a single application.

 Trade marks can be registered internationally in two different ways: